MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-I-Temporary-Program-Vocational-Training-Certain-New-Pension-Recipients/subjectgroup-ECFR9b73523eb4c6650-Entering-Vocational-Training/section-21.6282.md

 (1) The date of the facility requires the veteran to report for prescribed activities; or

-(2) The date the program begins at the faciliity providing services.
+(2) The date the program begins at the facility providing services.

 (Authority: 38 U.S.C.
 1524(b)(2))